ecosense-au-dk/karibu-tutorial/helloworld.md

 Step 2.
 Backend configuration using RabbitMQ
 ------------

-Again, the backend configuration is very similar to Level 0.
+Again, the backend configuration is very similar to stage 1.
 From the `Consumer`application:

     // As storage, we use a null storage that simply outputs to the shell